 Before the Victorian enclosures Gamlingay was an ancient open field parish; a patchwork of irregular furlongs.
 Behind the domestic and commercial buildings lining the edges of Church and Mill Streets are the remaining long plots of this early field system.
 Many of these plots still retain their early character today, used as smallholdings and with retained agricultural buildings.
 Historically Gamlingay has had a large number of barn structures, some right in the heart of the village.
 Views through the long plots are still in some cases right through to open countryside or to characteristic arrangements of roofs and local brick buildings beyond.
-Some parts of the long plots lie outside the village framework but this does not exclude all forms of development.
-It is important that the sensitive and distinct character of this area is sustained.

-Fig 48 Historic view of Gamlingay agricultural building
+Fig 44 Historic view of Gamlingay Agricultural building

-Fig 49 Barns, Gamlingay in the 1930's
+Fig 45 Barns, Gamlingay 1930's

-Fig 50 Farm on Drove Road to the west of the parish of Gamlingay.
+Fig 46 Farm on Drove Road to the west of the parish of Gamlingay.
 Characteristic arrangement with domestic dwelling to the street edge (one gable is facing street in this instance) Farm buildings behind forming yard.

-Fig 51 Church End long plots
+Fig 43 Church End long plots